 CHRISTWORKS MINISTRIES was founded and continues to function because of the good news of Jesus Christ.
 We firmly believe that he is the solution to heart issues – who we are, how we know God, and how we can be changed to be like him.
 There is no apology for this biblical foundation.
 It is written into our constitution and by-laws.
 The Kingdom of God is meant to consist of people who have believed by faith that Jesus Christ is the Son of God – God’s answer to our sinful condition or situation.
 Practical works or the outworking of faith comes out of this foundation.
 Our helps take different forms and may assist believers or unbelievers, but the message is the same: God loves us, cares for our needs, and wants us to increasingly relate to him.
-Whether we help a farm in Uganda, assist a single mom in Virginia, provide a seminar in Haiti, provide food for the poor, or teach teachers how to teach children, the motivation is the same: help people know Christ and become like him.
+Whether we help a farm in Uganda, assist a single mom in the US, provide a seminar in Haiti, provide food for the poor, or teach teachers how to teach children, the motivation is the same: help people know Christ and become like him.
 We have an excellent reference text, guidebook and manual (so to speak), which is the Bible.
 We consult it and use it regularly to help us and others.
 It also provides us an absolutely perfect guide with respect to conduct.

-The Story – Our History
+The Story and History in Brief